-Orange County Sees Slight Drop in COVID Hospitalizations - NewsBreak
+Orange County sees slight drop in COVID hospitalizations - NewsBreak

-SANTA ANA (CNS) - The number of coronavirus patients in Orange County hospitals has dropped by seven people to 57, according to the latest state figures.

-Of those patients hospitalized as of Saturday, 14 were being treated in intensive care, the same as Friday.
+The number of coronavirus patients in Orange County hospitals has increased by nine people to 66, according to the latest state figures that were released Sunday.
+Of those patients, 14 were being treated in intensive care, the same as Saturday.

-The county has 30.3% of its ICU beds available, according to the Orange County Health Care Agency, which is well above the level of 20% when officials grown concerned.
+The county has 30.3% of its ICU beds available, according to the Orange County Health Care Agency.

-The county has not seen hospitalizations this low since the end of last June before the Delta variant fueled a surge, followed by the Omicron variant upswing this winter.

 The daily case rate per 100,000 people was at 5.5 on a seven-day average with seven-day lag, but at 4.3 for the adjusted daily case rate, the OCHCA said Friday.
 The testing positivity rate was at 2.1%, and at just 1% in the health equity quartile, which measures the communities hardest hit by the pandemic.

-The county logged 655 new infections since Tuesday, raising the cumulative case count to 550,856, and 24 more fatalities, boosting the overall death toll to 6,990.
+The county logged 655 new infections since Tuesday, raising the cumulative case count to 550,856, and 24 more fatalities, raising the overall death toll to 6,990.

+Health officials have said that the majority of people who die of COVID complications have underlying conditions, mainly hypertension, diabetes and heart disease.

 In any event, Orange County is among the most inoculated counties, Kim said.